mittalnaman2706/PayNum/README.md

 # PayNum
 Online banking System

+Bank Management Website with all new and advanced features to manage the details of Account, Internet Banking, Transactions, Statement and Feedback.

-Project is in development stage.
+* Project is in development stage.